 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Cisco has released a security advisory to address multiple vulnerabilities in the Cisco Firewall Services Module.
-Exploitation of these vulnerabilities may allow an attacker to cause a denial-of-service condition.
+RIM has released a security advisory to address vulnerabilities in the Adobe Flash Player version included with the BlackBerry PlayBook tablet software.
+These vulnerabilities may allow an attacker to execute arbitrary code or cause a denial of service condition.

-US-CERT encourages users and administrators to review Cisco security advisory cisco-sa-20100804-fwsm and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review BlackBerry security advisory KB27365 and apply any necessary updates to help mitigate the risks.

-US-CERT strongly encourages users and administrators to review Microsoft security bulletin MS10-046 and apply any necessary updates to mitigate the risks.
+US-CERT encourages users and administrators to review the Adobe security bulletin APSB11-17 and apply any updates to help mitigate the risks.